DU'IT can get paint off your hands

 Pro tips when removing paints from hands

-Time matters: The sooner you wash your hands, the faster it is that you’ll have your clean hands back.
-Once the paint has begun to dry, it will harden and solidify in place, making it much harder to remove.
-Even water-based paint requires a hand scrub to help.
+Act quickly: The sooner you wash your hands, the faster it is that you’ll have your clean hands back.
+Once the paint has started to dry, it will harden and solidify in place, making it much harder to remove.
+Even water-based paint requires a hand scrub to help remove it once it dries.

 Tough Hands